apache/fury/docs/specification/xlang_serialization_spec.md

   will be skipped.
 - `list/map/set` are taken as morphic, when serializing values of those type, the concrete types won't be written again.
-- Other types that fury supported are taken as morphic too.
+- Other types that fory supported are taken as morphic too.

 List/Set/Map nested type spec: